abhkar/Disaster-Pipeline/README.md

 ## Project Motivation

 In this project, I apply skills I learned in Data Engineering Section to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+As we all know that during a disaster we use to get a lot of messages and tweets and it gets quite troublesome to manage them during the disaster.
+It will be a great help if we can classify those messages and respond accordingly.
+This project does exactly that.

 ## File Description